PranavKadagadakai/PranavKadagadakai/README.md

 ### 🧠 About Me

 - 🎓 B.E. in Information Science and Engineering @ GIT Belagavi (2026)
-- 🌐 Interested in Web Development, Cybersecurity, Networking, and AI/ML
+- 🌐 Skilled in Web Development, Automation, and AI/ML
-- 🛠️ Projects range from multilingual health bots to student certification systems
+- 🔐 Passionate about Cybersecurity and scalable systems
-- 🔍 Currently exploring cloud tools and backend architecture
+- 🧠 Focused on building secure, user-friendly applications
-- 👥 Leading teams and mentoring peers in Python and databases
+- 👨‍🏫 Peer mentor in Python, Linux CLI, and Databases

 ---